Kenny-Jolley/LAMMPS_UTILITIES/README.md

 `git clone https://github.com/Kenny-Jolley/LAMMPS_UTILITIES.git `

-Ensure that this directory is added to your path:
+Ensure that each directory is added to your path.
-tcsh:
+e.g. if you created a git directory in your home directory, add these lines for a tcsh shell:

+.tcshrc:
 `setenv PATH ${PATH}:$HOME/git/LAMMPS_UTILITIES/utilities`
 `setenv PATH ${PATH}:$HOME/git/LAMMPS_UTILITIES/carbon`

-bash:
+Or for bash:

+.bashrc:
 `export PATH=$PATH:$HOME/git/LAMMPS_UTILITIES/utilities`
 `export PATH=$PATH:$HOME/git/LAMMPS_UTILITIES/carbon`

 To make sure the python scripts executable, run: